God goes with me wherever I go.

 But the one thing [we] do not do is to question the reality of the problem.
-Yet its effects cannot be cured because the problem is not real.
-(2:2-3)
+Yet its effects cannot be cured, because [the problem] is not real.
+(1:5-6)

-Deep within you is everything that is perfect, ready to radiate through you and out into the world.
-It will cure all sorrow and pain and fear and loss because it will heal the mind that thought these things were real, and suffered out of its allegiance to them.
-(3:1-2)
+Deep within you is everything that is perfect, ready to radiate through you and out into the whole world.
+It will cure all sorrow and pain and fear and loss, because it will heal the mind that thought these things were real and suffered out of its allegiance to these beliefs.
+(2:3-4)

 We carry the “cure” for our disease deep within us.
 This cure heals, not by overcoming the “illness” but by healing our belief in the reality of the illness.
 God is always with us.
 How could we ever, in any way, ever be separate from the Infinite?
 How could we ever be apart from All That Is?
 The very idea is insane and impossible.

 We understand that you do not believe all this.
 How could you, when the truth is hidden deep within, under a heavy cloud of insane thoughts, dense and obscuring, yet representing all you see?
 Today we will make our first real attempt to get past this dark and heavy cloud, and to go through it to the light beyond.
 (4:1-3)

 How reassuring to have our Teacher tell us that he understands we do not believe this as yet.
 Oh, perhaps we hold an intellectual belief in God’s omnipresence, but we do not believe it to the core, in a way that banishes all our fear, sorrow, pain and loss.
 That is the purpose of this lesson: to get past “this dark and heavy cloud” and to reach the light.